Justin S. Greenfelder

 - Focuses on complex business and commercial litigation

-- Represents clients in civil litigation in federal and state courts, including unfair competition, false advertising, non-compete, trade secret litigation; patent, copyright, trademark and trade dress litigation; medical malpractice defense; products liability defense; defense of civil rights cases against prison medical providers; residential and commercial property and title disputes; commercial landlord/tenant disputes; and complex probate matters, including will contests, guardianships, and breach of fiduciary duty issues
+- Represents clients in civil litigation in federal and state courts, including unfair competition, false advertising, non-compete, trade secret litigation; patent, copyright, trademark and trade dress litigation; medical malpractice defense; products liability defense; defense of civil rights cases against jail medical providers; residential and commercial property and title disputes; commercial landlord/tenant disputes; and complex probate matters, including will and trust contests, guardianships, and breach of fiduciary duty issues

 - Serves as an appellate practitioner and has advocated on behalf of clients in nearly every appellate court in Ohio and in Sixth Circuit Court of Appeals